 Women Fiber to Fashion

 Women Fiber to Fashion is an NGO stitching unit in Delhi employing survivors of human trafficking.
 They participate in skills training and find livelihood through the organization.
 WFTF beautifully crafts all our upcycled saree kaftans.

-Ajrakh is a special form of hand block printing from the Sindhi region, a technique dating back three thousand years.
-The community of printers go by the name of Khatri and currently create their work from the village of Ajrakhpur in the remote Kutchi desert area of Gujarat, Western India.
-Our ajrakh fabrics this season were created by artisan printer Afzel Khatri.
+Ajrakh is a special form of hand block printing from the Sindhi region, a technique dating back three thousand years, in the remote Kutchi desert area of Gujarat, Western India.
+Our ajrakh fabrics for POLYCHRONIC were created by artisan printer Afzel Khatri.

 We see previously used and discarded textiles as a vessel for stories and intrigue which we then stitch together anew.
 Our patchworked pieces are made from a colorful motley crew of recycled fabrics and deadstock blockprints from small shops.
 Our ongoing JOYFUL MOVEMENT collection is crafted from sarees.

 Delhi is home to a plethora of international fabric suppliers.
 Often they end up with extra or unordered fabric in their storage areas which we happily take off their hands.
 Our black corduroy fabrics from POLYCHRONIC are deadstock meters.